Minka Kelly: Early life

 Kelly was born in Los Angeles.
 She is the only child of Maureen Dumont Kelly and former Aerosmith guitarist Rick Dufay.
 Dufay was born in Paris, France.
 From both her parents, she has French, Irish, and Dutch-Indonesian ancestry.
 She was raised primarily by her mother and her mother's on-and-off boyfriend David Gonzalez.

 Her mother worked various jobs, including as a stripper and bartender, and often struggled to make ends meet throughout Kelly's childhood.
 At one point, they lived in a storage shed at an apartment complex after losing their apartment unit.
 To earn extra money, her mother tried to smuggle drugs across the Mexico–United States border, but was caught and jailed for a period of time.
 While her mother was incarcerated, Kelly was sent to live in the homes of various friends and acquaintances of her mother.
 In one home, Kelly was physically abused.

-Before Kelly began junior high school, she and her mother relocated to Albuquerque, New Mexico, to be near her father figure, David Gonzalez's, extended family.
+Before Kelly began junior high school, she and her mother relocated to Albuquerque, New Mexico, to be near the extended family of her father figure, David Gonzalez.
 When she was 16, her mother and Gonzalez fled New Mexico in an attempt to escape drug charges.
-Kelly moved in with a boyfriend who was five years her senior, and had an abortion at 17.
+Kelly moved in with a boyfriend who was five years her senior and had an abortion at 17.
 She attended two high schools, before graduating from Valley High School in Albuquerque, New Mexico.

 After graduation, Kelly reconnected with her biological father and moved to Los Angeles to live with him.
 Kelly held various jobs, working in sales for VoiceStream wireless (T-Mobile) and then AT&T. While in Los Angeles she wanted to pursue acting as a hobby while she went to school to become a surgical technician.
 Kelly's mother Maureen died in 2008, at age 51, from colon cancer.

+Kelly was able to find work as a receptionist at a surgeon's office; her exposure to the medical field spurred her to attend surgical technology school for a year studying, allowing her to become a surgical technician where she assisted surgeons in the operating room.
+During the four years she spent in the vocation she continued auditioning for film and television roles and appeared in commercials for Old Navy and Clearasil.
+However, after her first acting class, she got hooked and began pursuing acting as a career.

 Career

 2002–2005: Career beginnings

-While on a test shoot for a modeling agency in Los Angeles, she was approached by a former model who was interested in managing her.
-She helped Kelly find work as a receptionist at a surgeon's office.
-Her exposure to the medical field spurred her to attend surgical technology school for a year studying, allowing her to become a surgical technician where she assisted surgeons in the operating room.
-During the four years she spent in the vocation she continued auditioning for film and television roles and appeared in commercials for Old Navy and Clearasil.
-However, after her first acting class, she got hooked and began pursuing acting as a career.

-In 2003, Kelly made her acting debut as an extra in the short film The Turbo Charged Prelude for 2 Fast 2 Furious, a six-minute introduction to the action film 2 Fast 2 Furious.
+In 2003, Kelly made her acting debut in the short film The Turbo Charged Prelude for 2 Fast 2 Furious alongside Paul Walker, a six-minute prequel to the action film 2 Fast 2 Furious.
 This was followed by a special guest appearance on Cracking Up.
 She has since appeared in a number of television shows such as Entourage, Drake & Josh, and American Dreams.
 In 2005, Kelly landed a three-episode recurring role in The WB comedy series What I Like About You.